-The Wisconsin Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Wisconsin Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 Lorrie Lisek is the President and co-owner of Legacy Environmental Services, Inc., an environmental consulting firm specializing in quality of life and management of environmental, energy, transportation and construction projects and programs.
 Lisek served as co-director for South Shore Clean Cities of Northern Indiana from 2005-2011.
 Her dedication to the Clean Cities' mission extends north to Wisconsin where she has served as Executive Director of Wisconsin Clean Cities since March 2011.

 Lisek has been instrumental in securing project funding and the implementation of federal, state and local initiatives.
 Wisconsin Clean Cities is among an elite group of SmartWay Affiliates honored by the U.S. Environmental Protection Agency (EPA) with a 2013 and 2014 SmartWay Affiliate Challenge Award for activities in support of their shared goals to reduce truck emissions and improve freight efficiency.